turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * [Resume checklist and resources](/resources/resume_resources)
 * Listen to [Mod 2 Resume Lesson and ATS videos](/module_two/mod2_week1).

-When you have a completed resume, use [JobScan](https://www.jobscan.co/) to upload your resume and a job posting to see how ready your resume is for that posting.

 ##  Section 2: Overview on How to Build a Great Terminal Portfolio

 Turing provides a space for professional portfolios on [our website](https://terminal.turing.edu).
 Employers come to this part of the site to find candidates and post job opportunities; this is where the job postings in the #job-hunt channel come from.